animo/minor-blockchain-2020/docs/week_1/cheatsheet.md

 */
 ```

-[Solidity Docs - Comments]
+- [Solidity Docs - Comments]

 ## Functions

 Functions are the executable units of code within a contract.
+Functions can be executed after which the code inside it will be run.

 A function is declared with the following syntax:

 ```solidity
 function <functionName>(<parameters>) <visibility> <function type> <modifiers> <return variables> {